-Activity Permit Type Tree Replacement[1] (See Section 11.40.060) Public Notice / Public May Appeal No permit is required for: • • • - planting trees - pruning trees outside of the environmental protection (p), environmental conservation (c), or Pleasant Valley Natural Resource (v) overlay zones; - removal of trees smaller than the siz es regulated by thi s chapter (see 11.40.020 I 3.); or - other activities that are exempt from the requirements of this chapter (see 11.40.
-030) Pruning native trees in c, p, or v A n/a No overlay zones Removal of any tree that is: dead, dying, or dangerous a nuisance species identified in the Portland Plant List A tree for tree No located within 10 feet of building or attached structure Removing up to 4 healthy non-nuisance species trees per site per year as follows: - Smaller than 20" diameter A tree for tree No - 20" diameter and larger B inch for inch Yes[2] Removing more than 4 healthy non- iuisance species ti rees per site per year as follows: 12" diameter and larger В inch for inch Yes
+Activity Permit Type Tree Replacement[1] (See Section 11.40.060) Public Notice / Public May Appeal No permit is required for: - planting trees - pruning trees outside of the environ Valley Natural Resource (v) overlay - p), environmental conserv vation (c), or Pleasant - removal of trees smaller than the siz es regulated by thi s chapter (see 11.40.020 I 3.); or - other activities that are exempt from the requirements of this chapter (see 11.40.
+030) Pruning native trees in c, p, or v overlay zones A n/a No Removal of any tree that is: - dead, dying, or dangerous a nuisance species identified in the Portland Plant List A tree for tree No located within 10 feet of building or attached structure Removing up to 4 healthy non-nuisance species trees per site per year as follows: - Smaller than 20" diameter A tree for tree No - 20" diameter and larger В inch for inch Yes[2] Removing more than 4 healthy non- nuisance species ti rees per site per year as follows: 12" diameter and larger В inch for inch Yes

-[1] &quot;Tree for Tree" means one tree is required to be planted for each tree removed, "inch for inch" means the City Forester may require up to an equivalent number of inches be planted for the total diameter inches of the tree being removed.
+^{[1] &}quot;Tree for Tree" means one tree is required to be planted for each tree removed, "inch for inch" means the City Forester may require up to an equivalent number of inches be planted for the total diameter inches of the tree being removed.

-[2] No public notice or opportunity for public appeal is required for removal of one healthy tree $\geq$ 20" diameter per lot per year in any residential zone.
+^[2] No public notice or opportunity for public appeal is required for removal of one healthy tree \geq 20" diameter per lot per year in any residential zone.